JosephEoff/josepheoff.github.io/_posts/2021-05-10-androidtranscribe4.md

 |--------------|
 |![Stripped cable](/assets/2021-05-10-androidtranscribe4/3.jpg)|

 There are four wires inside the cable.
 One wire goes to each of the metal parts of the plug.
 Since there is no color coded standard for the wires in the headset cable, you will have to map out the colors yourself.
-If you have two difference headsets then you will have to map out both sets of wires.
+If you have two different headsets then you will have to map out both sets of wires.

 |Mapping out the cable and plug|
 |------------------------------|